Access Symantec Encryption Management Server via SSH Using PuTTY

 - Confirm the Parameters (at the bottom of the PuTTY Key Generator window) for the type of key to generate.
 The parameters of the key must utilize one of the SSH2 options.
 We recommend that you choose SSH-2 RSA (the default).
 Set the Number of bits to 2048

 - Create a key pair by clicking on the Generate button in the Actions section.
 Generate some randomness for the key by moving the mouse over the blank area.

-- After the key generation is complete, copy the public key block from PuTTY window into PGP Universal Server admin account by performing the following:
+- After the key generation is complete, copy the public key block from PuTTY window into a SEMS admin account by performing the following:

 - Copy the public key from the clipboard window in the PuTTY Key Generator where it says "Public key for pasting into OpenSSH authorized_keys file:"

-- Log in as a superuser to the PGP Universal Server admin interface.
+- Log in as a superuser to the server admin interface.

 - Select the System > Administrators card then click on a superuser account.
-Please note: It does require them to be a superuser administrator to use SSH access.
-Other roles are not supported.
+Note: It does require the user to be a superuser administrator to use SSH access.
+Other roles are not supported to use SSH access.

 - Click the plus + sign at the end of the SSHv2 Key line.
 This will bring up a window that displays Update SSH Public Key.

 - Click the Import Key Block radio button and paste the public key block that you just generated with PuTTYgen directly into this block and click the Import button.

 - After you upload the key block you will notice the hex fingerprint of the key will now show up in SSHv2 Key line.
 You can verify that the fingerprint matches the fingerprint found in the Key fingerprintt line on PuTTY Key Generator to verify that the key was imported succesfully